 “I believe in CrossFit.
 I know it works, but then, you know, all the other stuff is fun too.”

-Not only does Andy gain expertise from his experiences, being new at things helps keep him motivated.
-He encourages people to get out of their comfort zones and not be afraid to suck at first.
+Not only do I gain expertise from my experiences, being new things helps keep me motivated.
+I encourage people to get out of their comfort zones and not be afraid to suck at first.

 “I think a lot of times people are afraid to suck.
 It's like, yeah, in the beginning you're going to suck at whatever it is that you're doing."

 "To me, that drives me crazy.
 I hate sucking and I will do whatever it takes to not suck at it.
 I'll just do the damn thing until I'm good at it or at least better than average."

 Not only will getting out of the beginner stage keep you going, but new activities also come without previous bests you can no longer achieve.
 The only direction is up and that alone is inspiring to Andy.

 “As I age and get older, my numbers in the past were faster, stronger, heavier.
 And so it's like doing that kind of stuff, you can feel down that you're not lifting the same out or you're not going as fast as you once were and so I like trying new shit.
 You can just go and it's cool.”

 What does Andy tell people who are looking to start their own fitness journey?

 “Just have a goal no matter what, because now you have something to do versus just coming in like, ‘I hope I look good at the end of this.’
 That type of thing drives me crazy.
 It's like we're wasting time here.”